 Q7) Is this book part of a series?
 If so, are you up to date with the series?

 Nope, I don't think this one is part of a series.
 It's actually been YEARS since I read an Agatha Christie novel, but I'd heard that this one was super-brilliant and (to my delight) was sent a copy by another blogger.
-If it was you, let me know - I thought it came as part of the bookish Random Acts of Kindness project, but I haven't mentioned it in any of my posts...
+If it was you, let me know - I thought it came as part of the bookish Random Acts of Kindness project, but I might be completely wrong...
 Maybe I won it in a competition?
 Anyway, it'll be nice to return to ol' Agatha again, and maybe I'll pick up some Marple or Poirot books after that!

 Book number: 66 Book: Sex Sleep Eat Drink Dream: A Day in the Life of Your Body by Jennifer Ackerman